Donders-Institute/bidscoin/README.md

 ## The bidsmap files

 A bidsmap file contains a collection of key-value dictionaries that define unique mappings between different types of raw data files (e.g. DICOM series) and their corresponding BIDS labels.
-As bidsmap files are both inputs as well as outputs for the different BIDScoiner tools (except for `bidscoiner.py`, which has BIDS data as output; see the [BIDScoiner workflow](#bidscoiner-workflow)), they are derivatives of eachother and, as such, share the same basic structure.
+As bidsmap files are both inputs as well as outputs for the different BIDScoin tools (except for `bidscoiner.py`, which has BIDS data as output; see the [BIDScoin workflow](#the-bidscoin-workflow)), they are derivatives of eachother and, as such, share the same basic structure.
 The [bidsmap_template.yaml](./heuristics/bidsmap_template.yaml) file is relatively empty and defines only which attributes (but not their values) are mapped to which BIDS-labels.
 The [bidsmap_[sample/site].yaml](#bidsmap-sample) file contains actual attribute values (e.g. from training samples from a certain study or site) and their associated BIDS-values.
 The final [bidsmap.yaml](./heuristics) file contains the attribute and associated BIDS values for all types of data found in entire raw data collection.

 A bidsmap file consists of help-text, followed by several mapping sections, i.e. Options, DICOM, PAR, P7, Nifti, FileSystem and Plugin.
 Within each of these sections there different sub-sections for the different BIDS modalities, i.e. for anat, func, dwi, fmap and beh.
 There are a few additional sections, i.e. participant_label, session_label and extra_data.
 Schematically, a bidsmap file has the following structure: